Formation

 Long-Term Professional Development for Literacy Researchers

-Each year, the Coyle Fellows program invites 5 promising researchers to create an ideal proposal.
+Each year, the Coyle Fellows program invites promising researchers to create an ideal proposal.
 Once accepted, the fellow will receive a stipend each year of the two-year program to execute the research project; however, the fellowship does not demand residence at the university.
-The Coyle Fellows program is particularly interested in candidates whose research would explore the intersection between faith formation and literacy achievement.
+The Coyle Fellows program is particularly interested in candidates whose research explores the intersection between faith formation and literacy achievement.
 For example, current Coyle fellows' research proposals investigate which texts best instill a social justice mindset or how the spirituality of hip-hop benefits marginalized students.

 Nomination